 Time Usually Hurts More Than Consumable Price

 Many buyers compare insert tooling and solid tools as if the decision lives mainly in the purchase column.
-In practice, production often feels interruption more sharply than it feels consumable price.
-If an insert change keeps the holder in place and gets the spindle back to work faster, the savings may come from regained machine time rather than from a lower cutting-edge cost on paper.
+In practice, production feels interruption more sharply than it feels consumable price.
+If an insert change keeps the holder in place and gets the spindle back to work faster, the savings come from regained machine time, not from a lower cutting-edge cost on paper.

 That is why insert tooling belongs in capacity and scheduling conversations as much as in purchasing conversations.
 A modestly higher edge cost can still be the better business answer if the cell loses less time, the operator spends less effort resetting tools, and weekly output becomes more stable.